venoblin/linux-scripts/README.md

 ## Getting Started

-Current scripts are used in an Linux enviroment using `zypper`, `dnf`, or `apt` package managers.
+Current scripts are used in a Linux enviroment using `zypper`, `dnf`, or `apt` package managers.
 Modification might be necessary for them to work in other systems.

 ### Installation